-I was born in Paraguay and raised Mennonite.
-Yes … horse, buggy and everything you associate with my people.
+I was born in Paraguay and raised in a Mennonite community.
+Yes … horse, buggy and many other of the trappings associated with my people.

-One sunny day at the age of three, my father, uncles and I were in the family fields.
-Due to an unfortunate series of events, this cotton harvester fell ontop of me, tearing several nerves on the right side of my body and atrophying the associated muscle groups.
+One sunny day at the age of three, my father, uncles and I were in the family fields harvesting the seasons cotton.
+Due to an unfortunate series of events, this cotton harvester fell ontop of me, tearing several nerves on the right side of my body.

 At the age of five we moved to Canada.
-Life became a hybrid of our farming past and embracing Canadiana, like the game of hockey.
+Life became a hybrid of our Mennonite past and western culture.